 SITE Santa Fe, 1606 Paseo De Peralta, Santa Fe, NM, USA, +1 505 989 1199

 EVOKE Contemporary holds a diverse range of exhibitions and events showcasing provocative artworks by internationally renowned artists from New Mexico and abroad.
-Over the years EVOKE has evolved into a prestigious cultural destination, representing Santa Fe’s distinct and varied heritage.
-Located within the Railyard complex amongst a number of established galleries, EVOKE is a key feature of the Arts and a Museum District and the First Friday Art Walks.
+Over the years, EVOKE has evolved into a prestigious cultural destination, representing Santa Fe’s distinct and varied heritage.
+Located within the Railyard complex amongst a number of established galleries, EVOKE is a key feature of the Arts and Museum District and the First Friday Art Walks.
 Featured artists include figurative painter Kent Williams and landscape painters Francis Di Fronzo and Lisa Grossman.
 Alongside its regular exhibition schedule, EVOKE holds several collaborative annual events throughout the year such as E.A.T Edible Art Tour in association with ART Feast, which takes place every February.

 Turner Carroll Gallery

 Turner Carroll Gallery has a global outlook when choosing artists to represent.
 Since its establishment in 1991, the gallery, owned by experienced gallerists Michael Carroll and Tonya Turner, has presented works by artists from Romania, Ireland, France, Russia, Mexico, Korea, China, and Japan.
 Several of Turner Carroll’s featured artists including Michael Coleman, Josh Garber, Rupert Garcia and Hung Liu also exhibit internationally at prestigious museums.
 The gallery is an active member of the local community, regularly fundraising for arts education in collaboration with arts charities in Santa Fe.
 In addition to their main gallery program, Turner Carroll Gallery also organizes exhibitions and charity events through its contemporary Mexican Art project ArteMita.